real estate transactions financed

 Mr. Scheetz holds a Master of Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario and an Honours Bachelor of Commerce degree from Queen’s University.

-Andrew Joyner currently serves as Head of Tricon Lifestyles Communities, Tricon’s manufactured housing land lease vertical.
+Andrew Joyner currently serves as Head of Tricon Luxury Residences Canada, Tricon’s purpose-built Class A rental apartment vertical and Tricon Lifestyles Communities, Tricon’s manufactured housing land lease vertical.
 Mr. Joyner is responsible for all aspects of the day-to-day divisional operations, including transaction sourcing, investor reporting, and overall asset management.
-In addition, Mr. Joyner focuses on Tricon Housing Partners and Tricon Luxury Residences U.S.

-Prior to joining Tricon in 2016, Mr. Joyner was a portfolio manager in the real estate investments group at CPP Investment Board (CPPIB) in Toronto, and also worked as an acquisitions associate at Hines in London, and as an investment banking associate at Goldman Sachs in New York.
+Prior to joining Tricon in 2016, Mr. Joyner worked in the real estate investments group at CPP Investment Board (CPPIB) in Toronto, and also worked in acquisitions at Hines in London, and in investment banking at Goldman Sachs in New York.

 Mr. Joyner holds a Master of Business Administration degree from Columbia University, an undergraduate degree in Economics from Queen’s University, from both of which he graduated with Distinction, and is a CFA Charterholder.